rachayita/OpsNotes/rust/rust.md

 - are not guaranteed to point to valid memory
 - can be null
 - donot implement any automatic cleanup
+- gives performance
+- has ability to interface with another language
+- interface with hardware where rust guarantees donot apply

 ## Cargo.toml
 - two build profiles: